Kuchchaveli, Sri Lanka

 Its remote location means that you are around 7 hours drive from the international airport or 3-4 hours from the cultural sights so be prepared for a long drive or a helicopter or seaplane flight.

-Jungle Beach is a welcome addition to the relatively unexplored east coast and offers a unique beach experience that is immersed in nature.
+Jungle Beach is situated on the relatively unexplored east coast and offers a unique beach experience that is immersed in nature.
 True to its name, this eco-friendly resort is set amidst a scrub jungle that leads to a secluded beach.
 Cross the overhead plank bridge from the reception to the lounge and enter this jungle hideaway.

 Accommodation is in 48 luxurious cabins thatched with Illuk grass and hidden amongst trees.
 Paved pathways through shrubs, creepers and winding roots, connect these cabins to the restaurant, swimming pool, and the beautiful ocean stretch.